-Sevengill and Sixgill Sharks – Sevengillers are often caught by surfcasters
+Sevengill and Sixgill Sharks by Allan Burgess

-Sevengill and Sixgill Sharks
+- Sevengill and Sixgill Sharks by Allan Burgess

-In 1992 a large sixgill shark was taken in Cook Strait that measured 4.2 metres (14 ft) and weighed 417 kg (919 lbs)
+In 1992 a large sixgill shark was taken in Cook Strait that measured 4.2 metres (14 ft) and weighed 417 kg (919 lbs).

 They are widely distributed throughout the world and can be found in temperate coastal waters around South Australia, Japan, Southern Africa, off South America, and the west coast of North America.

 The cow sharks are easy to distinguish as they have only one dorsal fin set well back on the body unlike the two dorsal fins found on almost all other sharks.
 The sixgill and sevengill sharks also have a long upper lobe on their tail fins.
-Most other sharks, like the mako and blue shark, have five gill slits.
+Most other sharks, like the mako and blue shark, have five-gill slits.

-As to colour this seems to vary quite a bit.
-Some specimens of sevengiller I have seen are brown on the upper body with a scattering of small black and slightly larger white spots.
+As to colour, this seems to vary quite a bit.
+Some specimens of the sevengiller I have seen are brown on the upper body with a scattering of small black and slightly larger white spots.
 Others have been more light grey in colour.
 The underside of the body is a whitish grey.

 The sixgill shark is found in much deeper water and lacks the spots of the sevengill sharks.
 Indeed sixgillers have been found on the seabed of some of the world’s deepest oceans.

-The sharp snouted sevengill appears to be less common, is more a deepwater species, has a larger eye, lacks the black spots, and is generally a bit smaller than the broad snouted sevengiller.
+The sharp snouted sevengill appears to be less common, is more a deepwater species, has a larger eye, lacks the black spots, and is generally a bit smaller than the broad-snouted sevengiller.

 The teeth in the sevengiller shark are narrow and hook-like in the upper jaw while those in the lower jaw closely resemble a serrated edge knife.
 The teeth in the lower jaw are extraordinarily sharp.
-Presumably the upper teeth are for holding prey while the teeth in the lower jaw are for slicing and cutting.
+Presumably, the upper teeth are for holding prey while the teeth in the lower jaw are for slicing and cutting.

 The cow sharks are Ovoviviparous.
 The young develop from eggs inside the female and are born fully developed between 35 and 45 cm in length – probably one year after mating.
-Litters are quite large numbering somewhere between 66-102 pups.
+Litters are large numbering somewhere between 66-102 pups.

 Broad snouted sevengill sharks inhabit shallow bays and coastal beaches.
 As such they are one of the few large sharks likely to be caught by surfcasters around the South Island.
 They respond well to berley (chum) released into the sea.

-Some years ago members of the Canterbury Sport Fishing Club were fishing off Banks Peninsula when several large sevengillers were hooked in deepwater.
+Some years ago members of the Canterbury Sport Fishing Club were fishing off the Banks Peninsula when several large sevengillers were hooked in deep water.
 Before they could be hauled to the surface the hooked sharks were in turn set upon by other broad-snouted sevengill sharks.
-Presumably a feeding frenzy quickly developed during which the other sevengill sharks congregated there had no hesitation in canalizing their mates!
+Presumably, a feeding frenzy quickly developed during which the other sevengill sharks congregated there had no hesitation in canalizing their mates!
 Sevengill sharks are not known to be dangerous to man but in such a situation I’m sure they would bite anything that moved!

 They are also capable of aggression towards other large sevengillers.
-Perhaps the most surprising thing of all, to me at least, is that sevengill sharks might have the speed to chase and capture fast swimming boney fishes such as kahawai.
+Perhaps the most surprising thing of all, to me at least, is that sevengill sharks might have the speed to chase and capture fast swimming bony fishes such as kahawai.
 It is thought that broad-snouted sevengillers prefer to hunt in discoloured water which may explain how they can close in on prey before suddenly striking with a burst of speed.

-In practice you can sometimes be lucky in that a large sevengill can be landed from the beach without particularly heavy traces and leaders.
+In practice, you can sometimes be lucky in that a large sevengill can be landed from the beach without particularly heavy traces and leaders.
 It is important to keep your rod tip up and apply constant even pressure to bring the shark in.
 Sevengillers over about 6 feet in length are not good eating and are best released unharmed.
-I have also caught a big sevengill shark while fishing from the rocks at Taylors Mistake on the north side of banks Peninsula.
+I have also caught a big sevengill shark while fishing from the rocks at Taylors Mistake on the north side of Banks Peninsula.
 To see a big picture of the sevengiller I caught from Taylors Mistake on a 5/0 Gamakatsu octopus hook, and after it had been carried back to the truck.